-Here are some suggestions from the American Refractive Surgery Council on what to do to find out if you’re a good candidate for LASIK.
+Here are some suggestions from the Refractive Surgery Council on what to do to find out if you’re a good candidate for LASIK.

-Second, thoroughly research LASIK so you not only know what the procedure is – and what it is not
+2. Thoroughly research LASIK so you not only know what the procedure is – and what it is not

 If you’re curious about how the surgery is performed, you can check out surgery videos on YouTube or Vimeo.
 These videos of actual procedures can be very instructive (although be warned that they can be graphic).